Sales & Support: +1 (480) 360-6463

 What’s the difference between a Communications Director and a Marketing Director?

-While they both have comparable tasks in terms of publicizing campaigns and communicating with the public, they have some significant variances in their work responsibilities.
 A Marketing Director is in charge of overseeing the whole process of developing and implementing a marketing campaign, whereas the Communications Director is in charge of ensuring that the materials convey a favorable image of the firm before they are made public.

 Before it’s released, the Director of Marketing will present it to the Communications Directors to verify it meets the Communications Director’s recommended communications strategy and shows the firm in a favorable manner.